Beidou in the starry sky

 ◆ Medium Earth Orbit (MEO) Satellites

 MEO satellite has an orbital altitude of 20,000 kilometers and an orbital inclination of 55.
 The operating period MEO satellites is shorter than the Earth's rotation period, which is 13 laps in 7 days.
-Run tirelessly and quickly around the earth, so that
+Run tirelessly and quickly around the earth, so that the sub-satellite point trajectory is a wavy line across the equator.

 Theoretically, multiple MEO satellites can be networked to achieve global coverage.